Early Christian History: Site Extras — Christian Martyr Complex

 Christianity in some parts of the world is being persecuted.
 Perhaps the best-known example of this is in China, where all religions are persecuted, even domestic religions such as Falun Gong.
 In the occidental world, however, Christianity is the majority religion and is no longer in any danger.
 The old sentiment of being “persecuted” lingers, even where no persecution exists.
 This is because Christianity, over the centuries, has perpetuated a feeling of being downtrodden.
 As Jesus had been rejected by the upper-classes of his day, and by the people of his own putative hometown, Christians feel they are in the same boat.
 Many Christians simply cannot help but identify with Jesus emotionally and see themselves as persecuted, whether or not they actually are.

 This leads them to imagine all sorts of odd and fantastic things, such as that Christianity is in danger of being abolished in the U.S. Books such as Persecution by David Limbaugh and The War on Christmas by John Gibson are big-sellers among Christians, because they play right into their sentiment of being on the verge of having the religion wiped out.
 They confuse efforts to keep religion out of politics and vice-versa, as not merely a desire to keep things in their own place, but as actual efforts to abolish Christianity utterly.
-Yes, this is irrational, but it’s how they feel.
-And they want to feel threatened for the sake of Christ, since — as centuries of Christian tradition have taught them — suffering for the sake Christ is a sure road to spiritual superiority and acceptance of it, a sign of piety.
+Yes, this is irrational, but it’s how many Christians feel.
+And they want (desperately) to feel threatened for the sake of Christ, since — as centuries of Christian tradition have taught them — suffering for the sake Christ is a sure road to spiritual superiority; and acceptance of it, is a sign of piety.

 Their trouble is that no effort to abolish Christianity exists, anywhere in the occidental world.
 If Christians simply kept their persecution complex to themselves, it would be fine; but they impose it on the world around them, and accuse others of doing things they haven’t even done.
-And since they feel “targeted,” they expect others to feel sorry for them.
+And since they feel “targeted,” they expect everyone else to feel sorry for them.
 But the lack of any reality behind their persecution-sentiment makes for a great deal of trouble, especially in politics.
 Many Christians desperately wish to reconstruct the U.S. government and create laws upholding Christian dogma; this is a pre-emptive strike, if you will, against the day when those evil atheists and secular humanists destroy their religion.

-Go back to Early Christian History menu.
+Go back up to Early Christian History menu.